Thiamine deficiency: Epidemiology

 Beriberi is a recurrent nutritional disease in detention houses, even in this century.
 In 1999, an outbreak of beriberi occurred in a detention center in Taiwan.
-High rates of illness and death in overcrowded Haitian jails in 2007 were traced to the traditional practice of washing rice before cooking.
+High rates of illness and death from beriberi in overcrowded Haitian jails in 2007 were traced to the traditional practice of washing rice before cooking; this removed a nutritious coating which had been applied to the rice after processing (enriched white rice).
 In the Ivory Coast, among a group of prisoners with heavy punishment, 64% were affected by beriberi.
 Before beginning treatment, prisoners exhibited symptoms of dry or wet beriberi with neurological signs (tingling: 41%), cardiovascular signs (dyspnoea: 42%, thoracic pain: 35%), and edemas of the lower limbs (51%).
 With treatment, the rate of healing was about 97%.

 Populations under extreme stress may be at higher risk for beriberi.
 Displaced populations, such as refugees from war, are susceptible to micronutritional deficiency, including beriberi.
-The severe nutritional deprivation caused by famine also can cause beriberis, although symptoms may be overlooked in clinical assessment or masked by other famine-related problems.
+The severe nutritional deprivation caused by famine also can cause beriberi, although symptoms may be overlooked in clinical assessment or masked by other famine-related problems.
 An extreme weight-loss diet can, rarely, induce a famine-like state and the accompanying beriberi.

+Workers on Chinese squid ships are at elevated risk of beriberi due to the cheap refined grain and raw fish diet they are fed and the long period of time between shoring.
+Between 2013 and 2021, 15 workers on 14 ships have died with symptoms of beriberi.